-YEAR ENDED 31 DECEMBER 2019 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2019 (Expressed in Jamaican dollars unless otherwise indicated)

-(i) Provisions:
+(j) Provisions:

 A provision is recognised in the statement of financial position when the Company has a legal or constructive obligation as a result of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation and a reliable estimate of the amount can be made.
 If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the obligation.